EddieKHHo/EddieKHHo.github.io/_drafts/decision-tree-2.md

  	<img src="/assets/images/06_2021/iris.third_split.tree.png">
 	<figcaption><b>Figure 3.</b> Decision tree after the all splits.</figcaption>
 </figure>
 Using just a few custom functions, we have successfully reconstructed the decision tree created by `scikit-learn`.
 There are a few differences with regards to the threshold values used when splitting note but that is just because there is always a range of threshold values that would result in the exact same split.

+Overall, I found this a useful exercise to get a deeper understanding of how a decision tree classifier is created.